kirkoov/foodgram/README.md

 ## Installations
 ### Local non-Docker
-Create your virtual env, clone the project.
+Get into a folder of your choice, clone the project (https://github.com/kirkoov/foodgram.git), and create your virtual env.
 ##### 1. In the frontend folder's package.json's "proxy" change the ```"http://web:8000/"``` to ```"http://127.0.0.1:8000/"``` & do not forget to redo if necessary.
 Then in a Terminal, run & ignore warnings:
 - ```npm install```
 - ```npm run build```